ionic-team/ionic-e2e-example/README.md

 ## Developing Tests

 One of the benefits to Web Native development is the ability to build most of your app in a browser.
 End-to-end testing should be no different.
-To facilitate this, we've provided a develop mode that connects to a running `ionic serve` or other dev server:
+To facilitate this, we've provided a develop mode that connects to a running `ionic serve` (`npx ionic serve` ) or other dev server:

-`SERVE_PORT=8100 npm run ionic-e2e:develop`
+`SERVE_PORT=8101 npm run ionic-e2e:develop`

 Where `SERVE_PORT` is the port your local dev server is running.
-The default is `8100`

 This will start a web-based test development server in Chrome and watch for changes to your tests so you can rapidly develop them.

+> **NOTE:**
+> The default port is `8100`, but when running Appium tests the default port will conflict with the WDA-agent.

 ## Building App Binaries